ZohaibM-Use/Remove-Duplicates-From-A-Generic-List/README.md

   - ArrayList of Objects should only be used if you intentially want to mix types since it will not throw an error.

-**What does Type Saftey mean?**
+**What does Type Safety mean?**
-  - Type saftey is a programming concept that ensures a variable can only perform operation declared by its type.
+  - Type safety is a programming concept that ensures a variable can only perform operation declared by its type.

     ```java
     int x = 0, y = 7;